If you're like us, sinus congestion is an annoying part of life. For some, it can be a serious medical condition.

 There are a few places on your face where you can press for one minute or massage to relieve the pressure.
 One is above the bridge of your nose between your eyebrows.
 A second is at the top of your nose just below the ridge of your eyebrows.
 A third is around your cheeks.
 Feel around for the soft, sore areas below your eyes.

-Garlic is an herb that has been shown in a study to reduce congestion from colds.
+Garlic is an herb that can potentially help to reduce congestion from colds.
 Some initial studies indicate it may be good as an antibacterial as well.
+It can help thin mucus and it offers immune system support for fighting off infections and reducing the severity of symptoms.
 To enjoy garlic, consider cooking with your favorite vegetables for a healthy meal.

 Use a humidifier

-A humidifier or vaporizer can be a great way to add humidity to your room and therefore moisture to your nasal passage.
-While it can be a good solution you will want to be careful not to have high levels of humidity for too long.
-Mold can grow when the humidity is above 50%.
-So, you want to make sure you don’t fix one problem and create another.
+A humidifier can be a great way to combat dry air in your home that will contribute to sinus symptoms.
+Be careful not to have high levels of humidity for too long as mold can grow when the humidity is above 50%.
 Learn more about how humidifiers, dehumidifiers and air purifiers compare.